Consensys/doc.goquorum/docs/Concepts/Blockchain/What-is-blockchain.md

 and permissions are agreed upon and deployed to the blockchain.
 These policies can evolve over time, updating through participant-based governance.

-Blockchains can help make your business smoother and more efficient, allowing you to focus on what matters to you and growing your business.
+Blockchains can help make your business smoother and more efficient, allowing you to focus on growing your business.

 ![Blockchain business](../../images/blockchain-business.png)